Jabene/intention-timer/README.md

   - Atom
   - CSS

-## Code Architecture

 ## Illustrations

 Use [<https://gifcap.dev/>](<https://gifcap.dev/>) to make GIFs

 ## Install + Setup
-  - Install instructions, how to access the website and how to use the website
+  - The user is able to visit [the Intention Timer site](https://github.com/Jabene/intention-timer) and can immediately plug its own inputs into the app.

 ## Contributors
   - [Raquel Hill](https://github.com/Raquelhill)